 Lower Speeds

 Lower speeds give you a gentler airflow that’s quieter and uses less energy.
-The ideal speed depends on your personal preference and the size of the room, but for most situations, a medium speed setting gives you a nice balance between comfort and energy savings.
+The ideal speed depends on your personal preference and the size of the room, but for most situations, a lower speed setting still provides the comfort you need while using less energy.

 Choosing the Right Ceiling Fan for Your Needs

 If you’re in the market for a new ceiling fan, there are a few factors that can impact the effectiveness of your fixture, including room size, ceiling height, room layout, local climate, and, in commercial or industrial settings, the type of equipment inside.
-You’ll also want to consider features like speed settings, lighting, remote control functionality, and integration with other building systems such as HVAC or fire suppression.
+You’ll also want to consider features like speed settings, lighting, remote control functionality, and sensors that monitor temperature, humidity, and motion.

 Better yet, take advantage of Big Ass Fans’ free airflow analysis.
 We measure your space and use our proprietary SpecLab® computational fluid dynamics software to create a visual simulation of how our fans will direct air circulation through your home or commercial building.
 We’ll match your needs with one (or more) of our ceiling fans to help you achieve optimal airflow in your space.